• Skip to primary navigation

 The company may then order the employee to take a drug test at some point.
 The employee does have the right to refuse a drug test.
 But, if the company provides proof that the employee is abusing drugs while on the job, that employee risks losing their job.
 However, most companies offer treatment programs to employees with a substance addiction, along with time off to complete the program.

-Employers covered by the Family Leave and Medical Act (FMLA) allow eligible employees to take a leave of absence for medical and family reasons.
-Substance abuse falls under one of the categories listed by the FLMA as a qualifying reason for a leave of absence.
-If you suspect that someone at work has a drug or alcohol problem and need advice about how to help them, reach out to FHE Health at any time.
+Employers covered by the Family and Medical Leave Act (FMLA) allow eligible employees to take a leave of absence for medical and family reasons.
+Substance abuse falls under one of the categories listed by the FMLA as a qualifying reason for a leave of absence.
+If you see signs of an alcohol problem or drug abuse in someone you work with and need advice about how to help them, reach out to FHE Health at any time.
 Our counselors know how to help.

 Filed Under: Featured Help for Loved One, Help For Loved Ones, Experience Blog